Get Ready Animals

 • Do I know my safe evacuation routes and options if they are cut?

-• Have I practiced this plan to see if it will work when I need it to?
+• Have I practised this plan to see if it will work when I need it to?

 During an emergency